historic-trails/website/sites/el-zaguan.md

 ### **The Property he Built for Himself**

 In 1854 Johnson bought a farmhouse and property on [Canyon Road](https://www.visitcanyonroad.com/), about a fifteen-minute walk from the plaza, for $250[^10].
 The house was in a Hispanic neighborhood and across the Santa Fe river from the plaza.
 This was very different from the other prominent merchants at this time who were sreating a new Anglo neighborhood on East Palace Avenue[^11], which is located directly East of the plaza.
 Johnson’s business block was located at the west end of East Palace Avenue.
 Johnson instead chose to live in an already established Hispanic neighborhood because he related more to the culture of New Mexico than the Anglo culture of the newcomers.
 In part because Johnson was married to Maria Jesus (Jesusita) Montoya from Mexico, with which he had seven surviving children[^12].
 As his family grew so did his house and additional parcels of land were purchased in 1857, 1864, and 1875[^13].
-El Zaguan grew into a 24-room mansion on the outskirts of town[^14].
+El Zaguan grew into a 24-room mansion on the outskirts of town.
+The house was a place of wealth and included a "chocolate room" where chocolate was served every afternoon, a room dedicated to the family's valuables, a private chapel, and a library, said to be the largest in the territory, that overlooked the garden[^14].

 ### **His Successes and His Failures**